natalie-kate/Haunted/TESTING.md

 -   The website was viewed with browsers: Internet explorer, Google chrome, Safari, Microsoft Edge, Firefox and Opera.
 Viewed all three pages on each and checked the following:
-    +
+    * Haunted brand takes user back to landing page from the other two pages.
+    * Nav links work from all three pages to all links.
+        + <span style="color: grey;">Theory nav item was missing from both the evidence and contact pages, amended.</span>
-    + Found that the contact form link to resource section was wrong so that was amended.
+        + <span style="color: grey;">Found that the link to resource section from contact page was wrong, amended.</span>
+    * Clicking the font awesome ghost takes user to True stories section.
+    * Clicking "Tell us your true Stories", "Share your experiences" and "Share your picture and videos" buttons take user to contact page.
+    * The reference links open in a new page, to the correct resource.
+        + <span style="color: grey;">Reference 2 and 4 were to the same website, this is correct but no need for different numbers so all the numbers changed to reflect this.</span>
+    * The introduction picture attribute opens a new page to freepik.
+    * Social links in footer all open in a new page and work from all three pages.
+    * Back to top link in footer works in all three pages.
+    * Hover effects on Brand, ghost icon, social icons and all links and buttons.
+        + <span style="color: grey;">Hover change of colour on resource page picture attribute and "back to top" link not working, amended.</span>
+    * Video links incase of embedded video not loading, open in a new page and are correct.
+    * Resource links all open in a new page and are correct.
+    * Form will not submit without all three required personal details being completed.
+Checkboxes work, can only check one, can type in text area, "Choose file" input opens computer files and allows user to add files.
+On successful form submission, modal appears and can be closed by both close buttons.
 -   Viewed manually on Macbook air 13", Dell 21" HD screen, iphone 11, Dell 17" laptop and Pixel 4XL phone.
 -   Friends, family and slack peer review used.
-Devices and browsers were iphone 11: Safari (x3), iphone XS Max: Safari, iphone 6: Chrome, iphone XR: safari, iphone 11 Pro: Safari, iphone 10: Safari, Samsung S20 FE: Chrome, Samsung tab 7, Huawei tablet and HP chromebook.
+Devices and browsers were iphone 11: Safari (x3), iphone XS Max: Safari, iphone 6: Chrome, iphone XR: safari, iphone 11 Pro: Safari, iphone 10: Safari, Samsung S20 FE: Chrome, Samsung S10, Sony Xperia I3: Chrome, Samsung tab 7, Huawei tablet and HP chromebook.
     + <span style="color: grey;"> One commment was to increase spacing after picture section and video heading which I did.</span>
     + <span style="color: grey;"> Another found that the burger icon wasn't working.
 This was when I had removed the javascript to try and improve performance score before realising I needed the javascript for the collapsible menu.
 Thankfully it was only out for
     10 minutes </span>
 -   Chrome devtools used to test responsiveness, viewed all pages on all of the available devices.
--   Links
+-

 ## Bugs